artemplv/QuickChat-AI/README.md

 ### Components

-This is an example of how lifecycle is used in components.
+This is an example of how lifecycle methods are used in components.
 Here's what happens:
 - After `ChatsPage` component is mounted, it fetches chats information and establishes a websocket connection with a server.
 - After the component is rendered, event listeners are attached to specific elements.
 - When the component's props change, the `componentDidUpdate` method is triggered.
 In this case, it executes some logic when a user switches chats.
 It returns `true` to trigger the component to rerender after an update.